Policies and Procedures

-The following guidelines for documenting disabilities are provided under the Americans with Disabilities Act (the “ADA”) and the Rehabilitation Act to assist both the student and his/her evaluator in providing appropriate documentation to Disability Services.
+The following guidelines for documenting disabilities are provided under the Americans with Disabilities Act (ADA) of 1990, the Americans with Disabilities Amended Act of 2008 (ADAA), and Section 504 of the Rehabilitation Act of 1973 to assist both the student and his/her evaluator in providing appropriate documentation to Disability and Access Services.
 Documentation serves as the foundation that explains and legitimizes a student’s request for appropriate accommodations in the post secondary setting.
 The professional providing this information must possess: appropriate professional credentials, first hand knowledge of the student’s condition, and experience and training diagnosing and treating the particular condition in question.
 The evaluator must be an impartial professional provider who is not related to the student.
-The documentation should be mailed directly from the evaluator/medical provider to MIT Disability Services at the mailing address listed on our home web page.
+The documentation should be mailed directly from the evaluator/medical provider to MIT Disability and Access Services at the mailing address listed on our home web page.

 All students who wish to receive academic adjustments need to provide all of the above information, as well as the additional information specific to their disability, as outlined below.

 Documentation must include the DSM-V-TR multi-axial diagnosis and a summary of present symptoms and the current treatment plan in a written report from a psychiatrist, licensed psychologist, certified social worker (CSW or ACSW) or licensed professional counselor.
 This report should include enough relevant historical information required to judge the severity and impact of the condition in question.
 Ideally, some objective data in support of diagnostic conclusions and recommended accommodations should be offered (e.g. results of standardized psychometric scales and instruments).
 Documentation may need to be updated each semester, depending on the individual student’s circumstances.